ibm-cloud-docs/key-protect/migrate-tool.md

 ```
 {: screen}

-The CSV status column output also reads: "FAILED - crn must be specified to 10 segments"
+The CSV status column output also reads: `FAILED - crn must be specified to 10 segments`

 Review the input `.csv` file and ensure the CRN for the HPCS keys and {{site.data.keyword.keymanagementserviceshort}} Dedicated keys are formatted correctly.